 The first company assessed operates in the national freight transportation industry, headquartered in Minnesota with locations in Nebraska and California.
 They have 98 employees eligible for benefits.
 With their prior group medical plan, the company was facing a 30% renewal increase for the third consecutive year.

-Trovia, our ICHRA marketplace solution powered by the Nexben platform, immediately helped the company avoid the renewal increase.
-The cost predictability offered through Trovia lent itself to plan affordability, allowing this employer to remain attractive in recruitment periods.
-Employees aged 65 and older were offered Medicare coverage through a Trovia solution and a dedicated Medicare-certified specialist was available to support the employee throughout the process.
+Nexben’s ICHRA-solution immediately helped the company avoid the renewal increase.
+The cost predictability offered lent itself to plan affordability, allowing this employer to remain attractive in recruitment periods.
+Employees aged 65 and older were offered Medicare coverage through an ICHRA solution and a dedicated Medicare-certified specialist was available to support the employee throughout the process.

 Next, we looked at a company that had 1,084 eligible employees.
 They were self-insured and looking for an alternative that would give them better control over their health plan costs.
 With an ICHRA plan, they reduced the overall premium costs by $848,531.